Do you remember Ning?

 You could say that it was far more realistic and something that we could all relate to.

-Last time I saw her (on my television screen) she was heartbroken…. gutted… and pissed off… and our hearts broke for her, because, well, most of us have been in a similar situation.
+Last time we saw her (on our television screens) she was heartbroken…. gutted… and pissed off… and our hearts broke for her, because, well, most of us have been in a similar situation.

 Her husband had broken his word, and rejected her on national television.
 (Okay, maybe we haven't had it that bad!)

-Now, if you don't already know who i'm talking about, let me introduce you to Ning from this seasons Married At First Sight (MAFS).
+Now, if you don't already know who i'm talking about, let me introduce you to Ning from season 6 of Married At First Sight (MAFS).

-Eight months on, and I checked in on Ning to see how she was coping with life after MAFS.
+Eight months after the show, I checked in on Ning to see how she was coping with life after MAFS.

 And, I've got say, I was absolutely blown away!